Medici ARTIST LOFTS

 Type of Development

-The 12-story Medico-Dental building, originally built in 1927, is now the site for a new adaptive mixed-use housing project known as Medici Artist Lofts.
-The Housing Authority County of San Joaquin (HACSJ), in partnership with DFA Development, has developed 34 units, 27 of which are affordable housing units for families with income levels between 30-60 percent area median income.
-Six of the units will be market rate.
+The 12-story Medico-Dental building, built in 1927 and once the tallest building in Stockton, is now an adaptive reuse, mixed-use housing project known as Medici Artist Lofts.
+The Housing Authority County of San Joaquin (HACSJ) in partnership with DFA Development has created 34 new units in the building, 27 of which provide affordable housing for families with income levels at 30% – 60% of area median income (AMI).
+One of the units is reserved for on-site management, and six are market rate.

 In repurposing the empty Medico-Dental building, HACSJ is excited to be able to provide local artists with space in beautiful downtown Stockton, a move which will undoubtedly contribute to the continued revitalization of the city.